sirithcam/spree-testing/README.md

 #### Syntax:

-In each operating system, it is assumed that all environment variables will be uppercase so please follow this convention.
+In each operating system, it is assumed that all environment variables will be uppercase, so please follow this convention.

 `VARIABLE_STRING='string'`<br>
 `VARIABLE_INT=1`